MauriVass/VGen-challenge-AI-NLP/README.md

 - F1-score.

 ## OTHER PARTS
-To be complaint with the challenge's requiremnts some more fuctions were added:
+To be compliant with the challenge's requirements some more functions were added:
 - SAVE PREDICTIONS: save the classifier's predictions of the test set in a .csv file.
-- READ PREDICTIONS: read the predictions from the file saved with the previous fuction.
+- READ PREDICTIONS: read the predictions from the file saved with the previous function.
 - SAVE, LOAD and TEST MODEL: used to save, load and test the classifier.